 Also known as: The Mildly Annoying Way I Messed with a Tyler Kord Sandwich Recipe, but Still Posted it on This Blog.
 (He May or May Not Understand.)

-Why would I fuck with a Tyler Kord recipe, you ask?
+Why would I mess with a Tyler Kord recipe, you ask?
 The man’s work was voted 2012’s #2 best sandwich in America by the Huffington post, you say?!
 I’ll tell you.
 And I’ll do it in the form of a list, because people love lists.

 1. I was home for the weekend and was with my parents at the grocery store when shopping for this sandwich.
 The recipe calls for homemade pork and shrimp sausage, but my parents wanted chicken sausage.
 I have a lot of thoughts and feeling about chicken, and mostly express these opinions via shouting about how it is the worst meat to anyone who will listen, or happens to be in the room at the time.
 But I didn’t say these things to my parents, because they were buying the groceries.